Skip to Content

 • Important Precautions: Disposal and Damage Prevention

-Adding isopropyl alcohol can be quite abrasive for some engines.
-Therefore, make sure to familiarize yourself with your lawnmower’s specifications before doing so.
-As a seasoned expert in this field, I advise that checking the user manual should be your first step.
+Adding isopropyl alcohol can be pretty abrasive for some engines.
+Therefore, familiarize yourself with your lawnmower’s specifications before doing so.
+As a seasoned expert in this field, I advise checking the user manual as your first step.

 • Maintaining Functionality: Evict the Water